Arrived-Homes-Capstone/frontend/README.md

-# FrontendServices
+# Frontend Services
-Methods for interacting with the backend systems.
+The methods for interacting with the backend systems and displaying the calculate data to the Arrived Homes employees that will allow them to determine which properties to invest in.

+### Framework Options: